 The final thing you need to do is understand your credit score.
 Doing so gives you a much clearer picture of where you stand, as far as your credit.

 In most cases, you have to pay to get your credit score from the three agencies.
-However, you can use Credit Sesame, and get your score at no cost.
+However, you can use Credit Karma, and get your score at no cost.
 They not only give you your free score, but they also provide you with a credit report card and utilization grade.

 These are the things I did when I felt I was drowning under the weight of my bills.
 It was not easy.
 Trust me.
 This will be a difficult thing for you to do.
 However, a few changes now will allow you to live better later.